 Graduation from doctoral programs is not a sole function of successful completion of coursework.
-The Doctor of Education in Leadership Studies program has five basic goals, which highlight the competencies that must be achieved through the successful completion of five basic program elements listed below:
+The Doctor of Education in Leadership Studies program achieves program competencies through the successful completion of the four basic program elements listed below:

-- 1. Common Leadership Core Courses

-- 2. Concentration Core Courses
+- 1. Seminar in Leadership Theory and Practice Courses - 2.
+Leadership and Concentration Core Courses - 3.
+Comprehensive Exams

-- 3. Research Core Courses

-4. Comprehensive Exams

-Students must successfully pass the written comprehensive exam in order to move forward with the dissertation of research group prospectus and then on to registering for research/dissertation hours.
-The comprehensive exam may be scheduled following the completion of the Common Leadership Core.
-Those students who fail the comprehensive exam may be given a second opportunity to take the comprehensive exam.
-Students who fail a second attempt of the comprehensive exam will be dismissed from the EdD program.
+Students must successfully pass the written comprehensive exam in order to move forward with the dissertation or the research group prospectus and then on to registering for research/dissertation hours.
+The comprehensive exam may be scheduled following the completion of the Concentration Core Courses and the four Seminar in Leadership Theory and Practice Courses.

-5. Leadership-Relevant Dissertation of Group Research Project
+4. Leadership-Relevant Dissertation of Group Research Project

 Candidates will conduct original research regarding a problem area in leadership personally identified, with advisor approval, and supported by guidance of a committee of LSUS graduate faculty and researchers.
+A prospectus defense precedes the start of the dissertation or group research project.
 Transfer credit will not be accepted in this category.